FEDERAL EMPLOYER'S LIABILITY ACT (FELA)

 FELA is the exclusive remedy for most claims an employee may have against his employer.
 A FELA case may be brought in either federal or state court.

 FELA is not worker’s compensation.
 It does not provide for automatic recovery.
 It is important that doctors and their staff understand that railroad workers are not covered under any applicable worker’s compensation statute.
-Under FELA you are entitled to collect a claim if there is evidence that the injury was caused, in whole or part, by the fault or negligence of the railroad, including the failure of the railroad to provide a reasonable safe place to work.
+Under FELA you are entitled to collect a claim if there is evidence that the injury was caused, in whole or part, by the fault or negligence of the railroad, including the failure of the railroad to provide a reasonably safe place to work.
 The FELA claimant must be able to prove fault on the part of the employer.

 FELA applies to railroads and their employees.
 The Act was passed because the railroads failed to develop safety measures to protect their employees.
 If you are injured while working for a railroad, you must show that the carrier was negligent, or at fault, in some manner.
 As stated before, it is the duty of the carrier to provide a safe place to work for its employees.
 Normally, the railroad cannot transfer their duty in this regard.
 In other words, the carrier must be sure that you are protected at all times while in their employ, even when working at an industry, or other railroad.
 Negligence requires proof that: